-The adductors play a vital supporting role in your lower body’s health and strength through all these movements just mentioned.
-If your adductors are either tight or weak, it may have performance repercussions in the gym and activities of daily living because lack of hip flexion and hip mobility will affect your ability to squat, deadlift, and run,
+The adductors play a vital supporting role in your lower body’s health and strength through.
+If your adductors are either tight or weak, it may have performance repercussions in the gym and activities of daily living because lack of hip flexion and hip stability will affect your ability to squat, deadlift, and run.

 The adductor muscle group is made up of five muscles, which are:

 - Adductor Brevis: adduction of the thigh and plays a role in hip flexion.

 - Adductor Longus: adducts the thigh at the hip-joint and plays a role in the flexion of an extended thigh and the extension of a flexed thigh.

 - Adductor Magnus (including the adductor minimus): the largest of the five muscles and is a strong adductor of the thigh and assists in hip extension.

 - Pectineus: the most anterior adductor of the hip and enables hip flexion and adducts the thigh at the hip joint.

 - Gracilis: the thin, flat muscle on the medial surface of the thigh.
 It’s the only muscle in this group that crosses the hip and knee joints.
 It is a weak adductor of the thigh but a strong hip flexor and internal hip rotator.